Upturn unsubscribed user

 Total Addressable Market (TAM)

-The TAM for electricity sales in Georgia is estimated to be in the billions of dollars annually.
-Georgia Power is well-positioned to capture a significant share of this market due to its incumbent position and extensive infrastructure.
+The TAM for electricity in Georgia is estimated to be around $15-20 billion annually.
+Georgia Power captures a significant portion of this TAM due to its large customer base and established infrastructure.

 Upturn SWOT Analysis